About our programmes

 - When and how do I pay?

 Payment must be made in British Pounds Sterling (GBP) within 30 calendar days from invoice issue date or prior to the programme start date (whichever comes first).
-Cass Business School reserves the right to refuse participation if payment of the invoiced programme fee has not been completed in full.
+Bayes Business School reserves the right to refuse participation if payment of the invoiced programme fee has not been completed in full.
 Payment can be made by BACS, credit card or on the e-store.
-For further details, please click here.

 - What if a programme is cancelled or changed?